Flow Configuration

 :required true

-:options ["EU" "US"]}]}
+:options ["EU" "US"]}]}]}

 :label "Question"

-:field-type :text
+:type :text

 :required true}

-{:key :resources
+{:name :resources

 :label "Resources"

-:field-type :resource
+:type :resource

 :slot :archive